StephenCleary/OptionParsing/README.md

 }
 ```

-Out of the box, the following command line arguments are all supported:
+Out of the box, the following command line argument styles are all supported:

 ```
 // { Label = null, Flag = false }